 National Law Act

-We administer the national law, regulations and marine orders to deliver the national system.
+We administer the national law, regulations and marine orders in implementing the national system.

 The Marine Safety (Domestic Commercial Vessel) National Law Act 2012 (the national law) replaces eight federal, state and territory laws with a single regulatory framework for the certification, construction, equipment, design and operation of domestic commercial vessels inside Australia’s exclusive economic zone.